openkruise/website/docs/en-us/workloadspread.md

 ---
 # WorkloadSpread

-WorkloadSpread can be used to constrain the spread of stateless workload, which empower single workload the abilities for multi-domain deploy and elastic deploy.
+WorkloadSpread can distribute Pods of workload to different types of Node according to some rules, which empowers single workload the abilities for multi-domain deployment and elastic deployment.

+Some common rules include:
+- Horizontal spread (for example, average spread in dimensions such as host, az, etc.)
+- Spread according to the specified ratio (for example, deploy Pod to several specified az according to the proportion)
+- Different subset management with priority, such as
+  - deploy Pods to ecs first, and deploy to eci when its resources are insufficient.
+  - deploy a fixed number of Pods to ecs first, and the rest Pods are deployed to eci.

-The feature of WorkloadSpread is similar with UnitedDeployment in Kruise community.
+The feature of WorkloadSpread is similar with UnitedDeployment in OpenKruise community.
 Each WorkloadSpread defines multi-domain called `subset`.
 Each domain should at least provide the capacity to run the replicas number of pods called `maxReplicas`.
 WorkloadSpread injects the domain configuration into the Pod by Webhook, and it also controls the order of scale in and scale out.

 Currently, supported workload: `CloneSet`、`Deployment`、`ReplicaSet`.

 ## WorkloadSpread Demo